-APESB develops and issues in the public interest, professional and ethical standards that apply to members of the professional accounting bodies.
-APESB pronouncements include, but are not limited to:
+APESB develops and issues in the public interest, professional and ethical pronouncements that apply to members of the professional accounting bodies.
+Professional and ethical pronouncements are referred to hereafter in this document as APESB pronouncements or pronouncements and are comprised of:

-- a) the Code of Ethics for Professional Accountants; - b) professional standards and guidance notes; and - c) other publications that address ethical issues or similar matters of interest in respect of the accounting profession.
+- a) the Code of Ethics for Professional Accountants:

+- b) professional standards; and

+- c) guidance notes

-Diagrammatic presentations of the structure of APESB pronouncements and pronouncements issued, or planned to be issued by APESB, are contained in Appendices 1 and 2.
+Diagrammatic presentations of the structure of APESB pronouncements issued, or planned to be issued by APESB, are contained in Appendices 1 and 2.